 One of the feature holes of Port Macquarie, the 9th is sure to challenge everyone from scratch markers to the weekend hacker.
 At over 500m, a well struck tee shot is important in setting up your chances at taming this hole.
 Light trees extend up both sides of the fairway, with more dense trees coming into play for longer hitters at approximately 200m, just off the fairway to the right.

 With the drive out of the way, the real test lies with the second shot, whereby players must attempt to play it down the left side of the fairway in order to open up the green on this dogleg to the right.
 Any second shots which leak to the right will be in danger of winding up in the dreaded bamboo, where you are sure to be faced with a near impossible shot should you be lucky enough to find your ball.

 A well-positioned second shot will leave players with an uphill approach from approximately 150-100m.
-Two bunkers short, right of the green are ready to catch any sideward approaches, as well as a well-placed bunker short left of the green.
+One bunker short, right of the green is ready to catch any sideward approach, as well as a well-placed bunker short left of the green.
 Once again the green slopes from back to front, with any long approaches leaving the player with a difficult chip.

 Professional tip- Despite the temptation of taking on the bamboo in an attempt to find this green in two, this shot will more often than not have you walking off with bogey or worse, making the walk to the tenth tee a rather long one!

 A short par 4 which can play longer than its length due to the elevation changes on the hole.
 The tee shot plays downhill with pines trees lurking both left and right or the fairway.
 An ideal tee shot will be played down the middle of the fairway, which will give the best opportunity to attack any pin position.
 Missing the tee shot to the left has less interference with trees than missing it right although the second shot will played over a large bunker waiting to gobble up your ball.